Johann Gustav Hermes: Career

 After a probationary year at the Chernyakhovsk Realgymnasium in 1873, Hermes worked as a teacher at the Progymnasium of the Royal Orphanage of Königsberg in Prussia (German: Königliches Waisenhaus zu Königsberg in Preußen).
 Beginning in 1883 he was an Oberlehrer (or upper teacher).
 In 1893 he became a professor at the Georgianum Gymnasium in Lingen.
 Finally, on 1 April 1899, he became a professor and director at the Osnabrück Realgymnasium (now named the Ernst-Moritz-Arndt-Gymnasium).

 On 31 December 1906 he asked for an early retirement from his position due to illness.

 Achievements

 In 1894, Hermes completed his decade-long effort to find and write down a procedure for the construction of the regular 65537-gon exclusively with a compass and a straightedge.
 His manuscript, with over 200 pages, is today located at the University of Göttingen.

 In his maiden speech as the director at the Osnabrück Realgymnasium on 11 April 1899, he praised the concept of duty of the influential philosopher Immanuel Kant, who was also a resident of Königsberg.
 He finished with the words "Geduld ist die Pforte der Freude." ("Patience is the gate to joy.")

 Personal life

-In December 1906, Hermes became ill.

-On 8 June 1912, Hermes died.
-Hermes is buried in Osnabrück, Germany.
+Hermes became ill in December 1906, and died on 8 June 1912.
+He is buried in Osnabrück, Germany.